Huiziwang/Huiziwang.github.io/README.md

 - Wang, H. and Habiger, J., Statistical Methods for Pathogen Detection and E-probe Selection with Microbe Finder Data.

+- Wang, H. and Habiger, J., Efficient Classification Methods for Pathogen Detection with E-probe Selection (ECMEpS) (R package).

 Initialization

-- Wang, H. and Habiger, J., Efficient Classification Methods for Pathogen Detection with E-probe Selection (ECMEpS) (R package).

-- Wang, H. and Habiger, J., Classification Methods with the Sparse Group Lasso for Pathogen Detection and E-probe Selection with Microbe Finder Data.
+- Wang, H. and Habiger, J., Classification Methods with the Sparse Group Lasso Model for Pathogen Detection and Variable Selection for Sparse Count Data.

 ### Presentations:
 Conferences